 But it can be challenging to decide as there are many different WordPress page builders available out there.

 In this article we’re going to take an in-depth look at Divi vs Elementor from different perspectives: interface, capabilities, template library, and much more!

 By the end of the article, you should have enough information to make the decision and select the right page builder for your WordPress site.

 Disclosure: Some of the links in this article can be affiliate links.
 This means if you click on the link and purchase the item, we might receive an affiliate commission.
 Commissions are given at no extra cost to you and they do not influence our opinion on products.

 Elementor vs Divi Overview

-Used by more than 4M professionals, Elementor is an all-in-one solution to control every aspect of the web design workflow of a website.
+Used by more than 4M professionals, Elementor is an all-in-one WordPress page builder created to control every aspect of the web design workflow of a WordPress website.